joshua-cheng2210/MiniGhost/README.md

 - well i take my words back
 - sometimes the "dist/assets/index.js" is named as something else like "dist/assets-jnbvcfgthyj3y/index.js" with some numbers at the back, this is because vite this this for some reason. easy fix is to have a cite.config.js
 - you didn't put "javascript-obfuscator": "^4.0.0" in your dev dependencies. the literal thing that you used to compile and bundle your project
+- i received a bug saying. "(!)
+Some chunks are larger than 1000 kB after minification.". so instead of importing my phaser in the game.js, my 2 cents told me to import it in the html and it somehow worked
 ## how to tweak this projec for your own uses (for collaborative developers)
 - additional features can be added to the game